wazuh/wazuh-dashboard-plugins/plugins/main/README.md

   - Threat Detection and Response
     - Vulnerabilities: Discover what applications in your environment are affected by well-known vulnerabilities.
     - MITRE ATT&CK: Explore security alerts mapped to adversary tactics and techniques for better threat understanding.
+    - VirusTotal: Alerts resulting from VirusTotal analysis of suspicious files via an integration with their API.
     - Osquery: Osquery can be used to expose an operating system as a high-performance relational database.
     - Docker listener: Monitor and collect the activity from Docker containers such as creation, running, starting, stopping or pausing events.
   - Regulatory Compliance